RaviVadgaonkar/myRetail/README.md

-** MyRetail ** is a demo project which exposes rest webservices for consolidating product details from different data sources which includes pdp rest webservice hosted on redsky as well as Pricing database maintained by this project itself.
+**myRetail** is a demo project which exposes rest webservices for consolidating product details from different data sources which includes pdp rest webservice hosted on redsky as well as Pricing database maintained by this project itself.
 The PUT endpint could be used to update pricing for any product.

 myRetail project is built using below tech stack,